akshaychopra/cruk/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

+# Future changes
+- Automate SES using cdk (if possible)
+- Implement env management such as Ansible. (.env files should never be committed.
+I have only added one for illustration)
+- More elaborate testing, including and not limited to
+   - mock and test email service
+   - test each cdk policy
+   - stress/load testing for scability and load balancing tests